cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 ### Database auto-provisioning

-If your app includes the PostgreSQL or MySQL JDBC driver, Boxfuse will automatically activate [database auto-provisioning support](/docs/databases) and provision the necessary PostgreSQL or MySQL database in each environment as well as auto-configure Play's DataSource.
-Alternatively you can also explicitly configure database auto-provisioning by passing in the correct `db.type` value when [creating your Boxfuse app](/docs/commandline/create#db.type).
+If your app includes the PostgreSQL or MySQL JDBC driver, CloudCaptain will automatically activate [database auto-provisioning support](/docs/databases) and provision the necessary PostgreSQL or MySQL database in each environment as well as auto-configure Play's DataSource.
+Alternatively you can also explicitly configure database auto-provisioning by passing in the correct `db.type` value when [creating your CloudCaptain app](/docs/commandline/create#db.type).

-When using database auto-provisioning, Boxfuse automatically configures Play's DataSource to use the correct driver class name, jdbc url, user and password.
+When using database auto-provisioning, CloudCaptain automatically configures Play's DataSource to use the correct driver class name, jdbc url, user and password.
 It does so by automatically supplying the `db.default.driver`, `db.default.url`, `db.default.username` and `db.default.password` with the correct value for the current environment to the JVM.

 ### Slick

-For Play 2.4 and newer apps that include the PostgreSQL or MySQL JDBC driver and use Slick instead of the regular Play database access, Boxfuse also automatically configures
+For Play 2.4 and newer apps that include the PostgreSQL or MySQL JDBC driver and use Slick instead of the regular Play database access, CloudCaptain also automatically configures
 Slick's driver, the jdbc driver class name, jdbc url, user and password.
-This can be disabled by setting `db.type` to `none` when [creating your Boxfuse app](/docs/commandline/create#db.type).
+This can be disabled by setting `db.type` to `none` when [creating your CloudCaptain app](/docs/commandline/create#db.type).

 You can also override these auto-configured values by explicitly passing them as [JVM arguments](/docs/commandline/fuse#jvm.args).
 For example, to override the Slick driver you can do so like this: